harsh-mogaveera/Nmap/README.md

 ##  Security Analysis

 * Systems with multiple open ports present a higher attack surface
-* Open services such as SMB and HTTP may expose vulnerabilities but for internet surface for home network can be safe
+* Open services such as SMB may expose vulnerabilities but for internet surface for home network can be safe
 * Filtered ports indicate firewall or security controls in place
 * Lack of services on common ports suggests reduced exposure